Namecheap SSL is an application on Namecheap shared hosting servers to ease the SSL installation process.

 The certificates in the Installed via "Namecheap SSL" tab may have the following statuses:

-Upon clicking on Renew, you will be redirected to Namecheap.com to purchase the renewal SSL through the Shopping cart.
+Upon clicking on Renew, you will be redirected to your Namecheap account panel to purchase the renewal SSL through the Shopping cart.